delton137/delton137.github.io/_posts/2018-11-03-vegan-and-vegetarian-recipes.md

 * Cook everything together for 5 minutes.
 Once the timer beeps, taste test the noodles and carrots to see if either need a minute or two longer.
 * Carefully drain the water out of your pot.
 I like to use one of these.
 Then dump in the soy sauce and the SoyNut/Peanut butter.
 Stir well until it has melted into the noodles and is evenly distributed.

+## Dad's bread machine "Moist Sweet Loaf" recipe

+* Water      1 cup
+* Flour         2 3/4 cups
+* Non Fat Dry Milk     3 tablespoons - slightly heaping
+* Oil             2 tablespoons
+* Honey         2 tablespoons ( I heap them a little, because I like the sweetness it adds to the bread)
+* Sodium Chloride   1/4 teaspoon ( you can add a little more if you like)
+* Yeast         2 teaspoons

 <!----------------------------------------------------------------------------->
 # Vegan snacks / deserts